EtoileScintillante/maze-solving-cpp/README.md

 The program exits the loop when it reaches the goal or when the frontier is empty (in which case there is no path found).

-One thing to note though is that this way of solving, using DFS, is not very fast.
+One thing to note though is that this way of solving, using DFS, is not very fast nor does it guarantee the shortest path.